mesosphere/dcos-docs-site/pages/1.9/deploying-services/package-api/index.md

 | `/package/` | `/package/` |
 | `/capabilities` | `/capabilities` |

-## Authentication (Enterprise Only)
+## Authentication

-Enterprise edition users must authenticate Package Management API requests.
+All Package Management API routes require authentication to use.

 To authenticate API requests, see [Obtaining an authentication token](/1.9/security/ent/iam-api/#obtaining-an-authentication-token) and [Passing an authentication token](/1.9/security/ent/iam-api/#passing-an-authentication-token).